xp44mm/FSharpCompiler.Docs/FSharpCompiler.Docs/Flex and Bison/Chapter 6 Virtual Machines.md

 User programs constitute another class of virtual machines.

-A Stack Machine
+## A Stack Machine

-The S-machine 1 is a stack machine organized to simplify the implementation of block structured languages.
+The S-machine [^1] is a stack machine organized to simplify the implementation of block structured languages.
 It provides dynamic storage allocation through a stack of activation records.
 The activation records are linked to provide support for static scoping and they contain the context information to support procedures.

+[^ 1]: This is an adaptation of: Niklaus Wirth, Algorithms + Data Structures = Programs Prentice—Hall, Englewood Cliffs, N.J., 1976.

+### Machine Organization:

-Machine Organization: The S-machine consists of two stores, a program store, C(organized as an array and is read only), and a data store, S(organized as a stack).
+The S-machine consists of two stores, a program store, C(organized as an array and is read only), and a data store, S(organized as a stack).
 There are four registers, an instruction register, IR, which contains the instruction which is being interpreted, the stack top register, T, which contains the address of the top element of the stack, the program address register, PC, which contains the address of the next instruction to be fetched for interpretation, and the current activation record register, AR, which contains the base address of the activation record of the procedure which is being interpreted.
 Each location of C is capable of holding an instruction.
 Each location of S is capable of holding an address or an integer.
 Each instruction consists of three fields, an operation code and two parameters.

+### Instruction Set:

-Instruction Set: S-codes are the machine language of the S-machine.
+S-codes are the machine language of the S-machine.
 S-codes occupy four bytes each.
 The first byte is the operation code (opcode).
 There are nine basic S-code instructions, each with a different opcode.
 The second byte of the S-code instruction contains either 0 or a lexical level offset, or a condition code for the conditional jump instruction.
 The last two bytes taken as a 16-bit integer form an operand which is a literal value, or a variable offset from a base in the stack, or a S-code instruction location, or an operation number, or a special routine number, depending on the opcode.

 The action of each instruction is described using a mixture of English language description and mathematical formalism.
 The mathematical formalism is used to note changes in values that occur to the registers and the stack of the S-machine.
 Data access and storage instructions require an offset within the activation record and the level difference between the referencing level and the definition level.
 Procedure calls require a code address and the level difference between the referencing level and the definition level.

-[^ 1]: This is an adaptation of: Niklaus Wirth, Algorithms + Data Structures = Programs Prentice—Hall, Englewood Cliffs, N.J., 1976.

 ```
 Instruction Operands Comments